jkerai1/Scrummage/README.md

 **Tasks**
 The tasks page shows all created task, and provides the ability for the user to run each task.
 This page doesn’t have a limit on tasks; however, don’t go crazy creating tasks, you can always add a list to a task, rather than having the same task created multiple times for one search.
 So really you shouldn’t have any more than 50 tasks.
 Tasks have caching and logging for each which can be found in the “protected/output” directory under the tasks name, ex.
 Google Search is called “google”.
-If you feel the need to remove the cache, you can delete the appropriate cache file.
+If you need to remove the cache, you can edit/delete the appropriate cache file.
-Plugins

 ![Tasks](/installation/Tasks.png)

 All the plugins are open-source, free to individuals, just like the rest of the code.
 Furthermore, feel free to use the pre-existing libraries used in other plugins.
 If you are creating or editting a plugin, make sure to understand that when you run it for the first time, the web app may reload to reload the python cache.
 This is normal.